-What is the Future of Retail?
-These Are Our Predictions for 2020
+What is the future of Fashion and Grocery Retail?
+These are our predictions for 2020

-Other trends sprouted this year, including alcohol delivery, the expansion of grocery pickup and in-store meal kits.
+Other trends include alcohol delivery, the expansion of grocery pickup and in-store meal kits.

 The ‘Experience Economy’ may well be something more of a basic requirement in all retail stores of the future.

 In 2020, stores will still exist, but their prime function will gravitate over time to customer experience.

 Food trends are difficult to follow these days.
 Just like the hip fashion and tech sectors, the food industry is coming up with its own peculiar terms when describing market shifts.